-The best part about this homemade syrup is that it only takes 5 ingredients and 10 minutes to make.
+The best part about this recipe is that it only takes 5 ingredients and 10 minutes to make.
 It doesn’t get easier than that!
 Plus it tastes SO much better than store bought syrup.
 You will seriously want to pour it over everything or even eat it by the spoonfuls!

-What is buttermilk syrup?
+What is Buttermilk Syrup?